skalenetwork/se-integrations/README.md

 # Example Subgraph Test on SKALE

-> !!!WARNING!!!
-April 23 2020 , Currently graph protocol doesn't work with SKALE Chain.
-Contact SKALE Engineering for the bug update. follow these steps if the bug is fixed:

 ### 1. GET SKALE Chain : https://skale.network/innovators-signup

 ### 2. Follow everything in Ganache steps only difference is change this line to SKALE Chain in docker-compose.yml: